 Orbix The multithreaded Orbix Object Request Broker (ORB) is at the heart of Orbix.
-This is IONA Technologies' implementation of the OMG (Object Management Group) CORBA specification.
+This is Progress Software's implementation of the OMG (Object Management Group) CORBA specification.
 Orbix Code Generation Toolkit The Orbix Code Generation Toolkit is a powerful development tool that can automatically generate code from IDL files.
 The Orbix Code Generation Toolkit contains an IDL parser called IDLgen and ready-made applications called genies that allow you to generate Java or C++ code from CORBA IDL files automatically.
 Orbix Wonderwall Orbix Wonderwall is a firewall product that enables CORBA applications to be deployed on an intranet or the Internet with protection against hostile access to your internal network.
-OrbixCOMet OrbixCOMet is a bridge that links the world of COM with CORBA.
-It enables COM applications to invoke on CORBA objects as if they were COM objects, and vice versa.
 OrbixOTS OrbixOTS brings transactional object capability to enterprise-wide applications.
-This is IONA Technologies' implementation of the OMG CORBAservices Object Transaction Service (OTS).
+This is Progress Software's implementation of the OMG CORBAservices Object Transaction Service (OTS).
 OrbixSSL OrbixSSL integrates Orbix with Secure Socket Layer (SSL) security.
 Using OrbixSSL, distributed applications can securely transfer confidential data across a network.
 OrbixSSL offers CORBA level zero security.
 OrbixNames OrbixNames maintains a repository of mappings that associate objects with recognisable names.
-This is IONA Technologies' implementation of the OMG CORBAservices Naming Service.
+This is Progress Software's implementation of the OMG CORBAservices Naming Service.
 OrbixEvents OrbixEvents enables asynchronous communication between groups of objects via event channels.
-This is IONA Technologies' IIOP-based OMG CORBAservices Event Service.
+This is Progress Software's IIOP- based OMG CORBAservices Event Service.